Yuri-V-Petrov/SEMsimulator/README.md

 For details see [requirements.txt](/requirements.txt)
 ## Installation
-Just clone this repository or download all files with a source code.
+If you have Python and required libraries installed, just clone this repository or download all files with a source code.

+If you have no Python and do not intend to install it, download [.zip archive](https://github.com/Yuri-V-Petrov/SEMsimulator/releases/download/untagged-e8b1af07124208526fe9/SEMsimulator_1.0_win64.zip) (version for 64-bit Windows10) and extract files.
 ## Image preparation
 Since this simulator interactively processes images, previously captured by real scanning electron microscope, folder with images is required as well.